Phylex/Datenraffinerie/README.md

 ### DAQ type procedures
-In contrast to the `analysis` type tasks discussed previously that rely on external code to run, and usually consist of a single task, the DAQ procedure is entirely implemented in the Datenraffinerie and relies on a recursive task called `Scan` to be able to generate the Cartesian product of the parameters specified by the user configuration.
-In the simplest case the `Scan` task does not recurs and directly starts a set of measurement tasks
+In contrast to the `analysis` type tasks discussed previously that rely on external code to run, and usually consist of a single task, the DAQ procedure is entirely implemented in the Datenraffinerie and relies on a recursive task called `DataField` to be able to generate the Cartesian product of the parameters specified by the user configuration.
+In the simplest case the `DataField` task does not recurs and directly starts a set of measurement tasks

 ![non recursive scan](docs/daq-task-dependency-graph-1D.svg)

-If mutiple parameter ranges are passed to the `Scan` task during the creation of the dependency graph it will not directly declare measurements as it's dependency but instead declare a set of `Scan` tasks as it's dependency, one for every value of the 'dimension' it is supposed to scan over.
+If mutiple parameter ranges are passed to the `DataField` task during the creation of the dependency graph it will not directly declare measurements as it's dependency but instead declare a set of `DataField` tasks as it's dependency, one for every value of the 'dimension' it is supposed to scan over.
 This is probably best visualized as in the following picture:

 ![recursive scan](docs/daq-task-dependency-graph-3D.svg)